 You make it a point to go to bed on time every night, yet you still feel sleepy throughout the day.
 Your partner keeps complaining about your snoring and even sometimes moves to another room to get away from the noise.
 You find yourself becoming tired and drifting off at inopportune moments – even while driving.
 If any of the above symptoms describe you, there’s a good chance that you’re suffering from sleep apnea.

 One of the most common sleep-related disorders, sleep apnea prevents you from getting enough rest by interrupting your breathing multiple times throughout the night.
 Not only will your mental faculties suffer as a result (leading to difficulty focusing or remembering things), but the lack of quality sleep will put your health at risk.

 The good news is that there’s a solution to sleep apnea and snoring right here in Denver!
-At Downtown Dallas Sleep Solutions, Dr. Glenn Thompson helps patients find relief from their sleepless nights thanks to carefully designed oral appliances.
+At Downtown Denver Sleep Solutions, Dr. Glenn Thompson helps patients find relief from their sleepless nights thanks to carefully designed oral appliances.
 We’ll always give you the individual attention you need, and our smaller size allows us to provide boutique-style care that will help you feel comfortable and cared-for throughout your visit.
 If you’re tired of living with your constant exhaustion, call us today!

 If you only miss out on a full night’s sleep every once in a while, you probably won’t notice any long-term problems.
 However, what makes sleep apnea dangerous is that it can potentially interrupt your breathing and disrupt your sleep every night.
 Without the rest that your brain and body need to rejuvenate themselves, you’ll soon find that your health starts to suffer as a result.